 reference points of reinforcing bars

 reference points of reinforcement meshes and strands

-You can also create formulas to calculate values.
-For example, you can calculate the position of a stiffenercomponent object that represents a structure that strengthens a steel beam or column
+Use parametric variables to build dependencies between component objects and model objects.
+For example, you can specify that the size of a stiffenercomponent object that represents a structure that strengthens a steel beam or column

 Stiffeners are usually plates.